-The careers coordinator, Mrs Samantha Sherwood (Senior Teacher), will manage the careers education programme within school.
+The careers coordinator, Mr Marc Height (Assistant Head), will manage the careers education programme within school.

 Year 9 students will select their options this year, we will also provide advice, information and guidance regarding a broad range of careers available for our young people.
 It is important that they understand the different routes and the qualifications they will require to follow their own personal career journey.